-Below we are going to analyse the current directions, their densities, and MLat positions for various MLT sectors with regard to solar wind parameters and some indices of the planetary magnetic

-- 405 activity (SYM/H, ASYM/H, AL, IndN).
-We use activity indices, which characterize the occurrence and dynamics of large-scale plasma domains in Earth's magnetosphere that are responsible for the existence of concrete variations of the geomagnetic field at Earth's surface. - 5.1 Polar electrojets
+Below we are going to analyse the current directions, their densities, and MLat positions for various MLT sectors with regard to solar wind parameters and some indices of the planetary magnetic activity (SYM/H SymH, ASYM/H AsyH, AL, IndN).
+We use activity indices, which characterize the occurrence and dynamics of large-scale plasma domains in Earth's magnetosphere that are responsible for the existence of concrete variations of the geomagnetic field at Earth's surface.

+5.1 Polar electrojets
-It is well-known from geomagnetic activity researches that the intense magnetic disturbances at the

-- 410 high-latitude projection of the magnetospheric cusp are not related to the occurrence and dynamics of magnetospheric substorms.
-Wang et al. (2008) investigated the behaviour of electrojets by means of CHAMP satellite observations during two magnetic storm events with the focus on the auroral electrojets. - Fig. 3a-f shows the magnetic latitude (left side panels) and the Hall current density I (right side 415 panels) obtained by CHAMP satellite crossings over the polar electrojets during 6 geomagnetic storms.
+- 505 It is well-known from geomagnetic activity researches that the intense magnetic disturbances at the high-latitude projection of the magnetospheric cusp are not related to the occurrence and dynamics of magnetospheric substorms.
+Wang et al., 2008, investigated the behaviour of electrojets by means of CHAMP satellite observations during two magnetic storm events with the focus on the auroral electrojets.
+Fig. 3a-f shows the correlations of the various IMF parameters and geomagnetic indices - 510 with the magnetic latitude (left side panels) and the Hall current density intensity I (right side panels) obtained by CHAMP satellite crossings over the polar electrojets during 6 geomagnetic storms.
 The direction of the Hall currents can be distinguished in the upper panels (Fig. 3a): westward and eastward currents are indicated with blue and red data points, respectively.
-For the further study, we selected the electrojet parameters at their extremal values of current density for each orbit.
-The data pool was augmented yet be including also neighbouring values before and after the 420 extremal points.
+For the further study, we selected the electrojet parameters at their extremal values of current density strength for each

+515 orbit.
+The data pool was augmented yet be including also neighbouring values before and after the extremal points.

 Table 2.
-The dependent (X) and independent variable (Y), their correlation coefficients (r), the coefficients A and B of the regression equations X = A + B Y, and their dispersions σ .
+The dependent (X) and independent variable (Y), their correlation coefficients (r), the coefficients A and B of the regression equations X = A + B \ Y, and their dispersions $\sigma$ .

-X Y r A В σ

-I (density, A/m) By (>0) 0.59 0.535 0.018 0.160

-I (density, A/m) By (<0) -0.72 0.291 -0.024 0.134

-I (density, A/m) By 0.56 0.433 0.018 0.170

-I (density, A/m) ASYM/H 0.74 0.396 0.004 0.138

-MLat (deg) AL 0.46 78.540 0.006 2.542

-MLat (deg) IndN -0.52 77.750 -0.006 2.415
+X Y $r$ A В σ I (density intensity, A/m) By (>0) 0.59 0.535 0.018 0.160 I (density intensity, A/m) By (<0) -0.72 0.291 -0.024 0.134 I (density intensity, A/m) By 0.56 0.433 0.018 0.170 I (density intensity, A/m) ASYM/H AsyH 0.74 0.396 0.004 0.138 MLat (deg) AL 0.46 78.540 0.006 2.542 MLat (deg) IndN -0.52 77.750 -0.006 2.415

 Fig. 3a differentiates the current measurements with regard to the azimuthal IMF component (By), i.e., between those, obtained during By>0 and those during By<0 conditions.
 It is clearly seen that the direction of the current within the PE is determined by the IMF By sign.
-For intervals with positive IMF By>0, we observe for all cases an eastward directed Hall current; for negative IMF
+For intervals with